Estimate Time7 min

 Key takeaways

-• On the other hand, higher income thresholds for higher tax rates could lower your tax bill—or raise your refund.
+• Higher income thresholds for higher tax rates could lower your tax bill—or raise your refund.

 • Changes in your personal situation might also affect how you fill out your tax return.

-Mark your calendars for April 15, the day most 2023 federal tax returns are due in 2024.
-With changes spurred by the Inflation Reduction Act rolling out for this tax year, the spike of the Consumer Price Index (aka CPI, a measure of how much Americans pay for common household goods over time), and potential changes to your personal situation, your 2023 return could look different from last year's.
+With the Consumer Price Index (a measure of how much Americans pay for common household goods over time) decelerating but still elevated, and potential changes to your personal situation, your 2024 return could look different from last year's.
 Consult a tax advisor to get personalized help, but here are a few reasons you may owe taxes this year when you normally don't—or have a smaller or larger refund or tax bill.

 Fidelity Smart Money